Salty Sam’s Fun Blog for Children

 Seagulls often come inland to find food

-They sometimes line up in the park when children are throwing bread!
+They sometimes line up in the park when children are throwing food!

 (A Canada goose, greylag geese, a coot and a seagull)